Early years

 A difficult moment in history was not far behind, and the national political eye was on Laurel on May 15, 1972.
 Governor George Wallace, campaigning as an Independent was shot and paralyzed by Arthur Bremer.
 Click to read news story

 During the 1980’s -1990’s Laurel continued to grow and expand.
 Patuxent Place was built on Main Street.
 The city expanded its borders to the Wellington Development.
-Laurel Lakes shopping center disappeared, to reemerge with new avondale firestores.
+Laurel Lakes shopping center disappeared, to reemerge with new stores.
 The Stanley Library, which opened in 1967, completed a major expansion.
 Today it has outgrown the site on Seventh Street, and plans are underway to either build a new facility on the site or in a different location.
 There were also losses.
 The Avondale Mill, then the oldest mill still standing in Prince George’s county, burned in 1991.
 That site is now part of Riverfront Park, a linear park along the Patuxent River that with a paved pathway and picnic facilities.

 The Laurel Historical Society, founded in 1975, spent the early 1990s preparing for a museum as the City of Laurel with grant funds managed reconstruction the building at 817 Main Street.
 The Laurel Museum now at that location opened for the first time to the public in May, 1996.